satwikkansal/wtfpython/README.md

 #### 💡 Explanation:

-- The `sorted` method always returns a list, and comparing list and tuples always returns `False` in Python.
+- The `sorted` method always returns a list, and comparing lists and tuples always returns `False` in Python.

 - ```py
   >>> [] == tuple()